kgoderis/openhab-addons/bundles/org.openhab.io.homekit/src/main/java/org/openhab/io/homekit/Ideas/Specstory - Bundles and Configuration.md

 _**Assistant**_

 Certainly!
-Here are **code examples** that illustrate the difference between `HomekitServer` and `AccessoryServer`, and how the IO bundle would expose only the `HomekitServer` interface to the binding bundle.
+Here are **code examples** that illustrate the difference between `HomekitServer` and `HomekitAccessoryServer`, and how the IO bundle would expose only the `HomekitServer` interface to the binding bundle.

 ---